-- If make built it, and it is commonly something that one would want to rebuild (for instance, a .o file), then mostlyclean should delete it. - Otherwise, if make built it, then clean should delete it. - If configure built it, then distclean should delete it - If the maintainer built it, then maintainer-clean should delete it.
+- If make built it, and it is commonly something that one would want to rebuild (for instance, a .o file), then mostlyclean should delete it. - Otherwise, if make built it, then clean should delete it. - If configure built it, then distclean should delete it. - If the maintainer built it (for instance, a .info file), then maintainer-clean should delete it.
+However maintainer-clean should not delete anything that needs to exist in order to run ./configure && make.